cluesblues/gateway-provider-security-pseudo/AddingFederationProvider.md

         ...
     </dependencies>

-Note that this is basically the same definition that was added to the root level pom.xml minus the <version> element.
+Note that this is basically the same definition that was added to the root level pom.xml minus the "version" element.

 ### Build, Test and Deploy
 At this point, we should have an integrated custom component that can be described for use within the Apache Knox topology descriptor file and engaged in the authentication of incoming requests for resources of the protected Hadoop cluster.